kubealex/event-driven-automation/README.md

 **!!!
 IMPORTANT !!!**

-The kafka rulebook expects an advertised listener matching the one you will configure in the playbook.
-Please tune up the Podman compose file to replace _KAFKA_ADVERTISED_LISTENERS: "PLAINTEXT://<ADVERTISED_HOST/IP>:<PORT>"_ field to match your setup.
+Carefully read the instructions in [the use cases README](./assets/use-cases/) to properly configure the needed components for the use cases.

 ### Service Now Instance